Tools of the trade: How I communicate at GitHub (and why)

 • Who: Team, stakeholders, the entire organization

-• When: Project plans, technical overviews, ADRs, team process, how-to’s, company policies, etc. - anything non-ephemeral and without an open/closed state
+• When: Project plans, technical overviews, ADRs, team process, how-to’s, company policies, and so on - anything non-ephemeral and without an open/closed state

 • Why: Discoverability, auditability, permanence, and ease of contribution.